About the Financial Vulnerability Taskforce

 - Engage constructively with others including regulators and relevant Parliamentary Groups to influence change.

-You and your firm can use the Carter to augment the work you're doing to support clients in vulnerable circumstances by supporting the 9 statements of the Taskforce’s Charter.
+You and your firm can use the Charter to augment the work you're doing to support clients in vulnerable circumstances by supporting the 9 statements of the Taskforce’s Charter.
 You’ll receive a unique badge and Consumer Guide to help promote your support.